WHY-David/moment_compression/ICLR 2026 reply.md

 **Weaknesses:**
 **W1.** Further empirical evaluation would strengthen this work, as the authors note.
-**A1.** Make a list of added experiments.  [todo]
+**A1.** In the revised paper, we added the following numerical experiments:
+1. Compressing an attention module and showing LTH-like consistency (Appendix F) (related to questions from Reviewers 1dtD and YxjE)
+2. Compression algorithm runtime vs d (Appendix D) (related to questions from Reviewer 1dtD)
+3. Demonstration of the ability to compress d to log(d) when $m=1$ or $2$ (Appendix G) (related to questions from Reviewers YxjE and ui4S)

 **W2.** The proposed moment-matching algorithm scales poorly with moment order $k$ and dimension $m$ (via $\binom{m+k}{k}$), which limits immediate practical effects despite the asymptotic guarantees.
 **A2.** Thanks for this criticism, we agree.
 However, we would like to emphasize that our primary contribution is theoretical, and the method we suggested primarily serves as part of the constructive proof and a proof of principle.
 Our theory motivates the search for more efficient ways to compress models and data, we believe these are important future works.

-The theoretical claim of polylogarithmic compression yielding a stretched-exponential scaling $\text{exp} (- \sqrt[m]{d})$ is not supported with evidence.
+**W3.** The theoretical claim of polylogarithmic compression yielding a stretched-exponential scaling $\text{exp} (- \sqrt[m]{d})$ is not supported with evidence.
 The numerical experiments in Section 6 demonstrate how the scaling laws can be improved only for quadratic compression.

-[todo] Also mentions figure 2 ==用1维压缩到polylog的实验来回答这个问题 重写这个回答==
+**A3.** In fact, our FIg. 2 is intended to show that the compression residual error vanishes as expected.
+In the revised paper, we added a numerical experiment that compresses $d$ to $\operatorname{polylog}(d)$, which supports the ability to improve power-law scaling laws to stretched-exponential.
+However, we admit that compressing to polylog(d) requires tremendous resource for our current algorithm, and hence we are not able to quantitatively compare the residual error to theoretical predictions as we did for finite k in Fig. 2.
+The errors are shown to be overall vanishing, but also shows visible oscillation, possibly due to the volatile moment-matching order $k_{\mathrm{opt}}$ and finite-size ($d$) effect.

 **Questions:**

-**Q3.** Can you show an example with the scaling laws of a form $L \approx L_0 + c \text{exp} (- \alpha’ \sqrt[m]{d})$ to illustrate the stretched-exponential regime?
+**Q4.** Can you show an example with the scaling laws of a form $L \approx L_0 + c \text{exp} (- \alpha’ \sqrt[m]{d})$ to illustrate the stretched-exponential regime?
-**A3.** ==Added [todo]==
+**A4.** See our reply in **[A3]**.

-**Q4.** In numerical experiments in Section 6 the exponent should have improved by a factor of 2: $C d^{-\alpha} = C (\frac{d’}{16})^{-2 \alpha} =C’ (d’)^{-2\alpha} $.
+**Q5.** In numerical experiments in Section 6 the exponent should have improved by a factor of 2: $C d^{-\alpha} = C (\frac{d’}{16})^{-2 \alpha} =C’ (d’)^{-2\alpha} $.
 The reported values are close but lower, 1.271 vs $2\alpha = 1.366$ and 0.608 vs $2 \alpha=0.616$.
 Why does this difference appear?
 And why is it larger for dataset compression?

-**A4.** Thanks for this question.
+**A5.** Thanks for this question.
 First of all, this is a rather small deviation, and as in any empirical science, the theoretical values will have some deviation from the empirical results due to, for example, systematic errors in the experiments.
 The main reason of this deviation is a finite-size ($d$) effect.
 Concretely, compression induces an error $d^{-\beta}$ where $\beta>\alpha$.
 But at finite $d$ it still affects the observed scaling law.
 Another possible source of error is the numerical precision of the FP32 format.
 Testing the actual reasons of these deviations is an interesting future problem.

-**Q5.** Many elements of modern neural networks do not fall under the smoothness assumptions, like ReLU, top-k selections, sparse \ quantized representations.
+**Q6.** Many elements of modern neural networks do not fall under the smoothness assumptions, like ReLU, top-k selections, sparse \ quantized representations.
 How do you imagine expanding your work around those limitations and how would compression rates be affected?

-**A5.** Thanks for this interesting question.
+**A6.** Thanks for this interesting question.
 Extending the theory to functions with a limited smoothness is an important future step.
 There are conventional wisdoms of how smoothness is related to how compressible or approximatable a function is (sometimes known as the blessing of smoothness).
 Some works imply that the best compression rate is $d^{-k}$ if the network uses ReLU^k as the activation (e.g., doi.org/10.1007/s00211-023-01384-6).
 However, a unified theory linking generic non-smoothness to compression is an open problem beyond our scope.